treyhunner/pyohio2024/outline-idea.md

 Let's use Python's variables and objects as an example mental model.

 TODO put mental model about variables and objects after this?

 ---

+A mental model of the world that depends on humans having a considerable amount of free will.

+Is that accurate though?

+And does it matter?

+I think it does.

+If every action we take is entirely taken thanks to free will, then every success or mistake that an individual makes is theirs alone.
+"You get what you deserve."

+If instead, our genetics, our childhood environment, and countless other factors shape our actions then that ownership doesn't as much sense anymore.
+"TODO?"

+Extending grace (?) to those around us can be helpful.
+Then again, you shouldn't let unchecked harm run amok.
+Rules, laws, and codes of conduct exist for the purpose of harm reduction and good feeling maximizing (???)

+---